Computing in the Limit: Introduction

 \section{Introduction}

+Computing in the Limit started with the pioneering work in Machine Learning of Ray Solomonoff\cite{solomonoff1964formal1}\cite{solomonoff1964formal2} and Mark Gold\cite{gold1967language}.
+They developed some initial results on a type of Machine Learning called Identification in the Limit.
+Identification in the Limit is a learning task where the learner is presented with a sequence of elements from a recursively enumerable set and is given the task to determine an index $i$ for the function $\phi_i$ whose domain is the set.
+Besides its applications in learning, Gold\cite{gold1965limiting} considered the problem of identification of sets in the limit (Limiting Recursive Sets), and Kolmogorov based his complexity theory on work by Ray Solomonoff.

-There has been a considerable amount of work on hypercomputation - functions that can be formally defined but are beyond the capability of any Turing machine\cite{ord2006many}.
-One well-known example of a hypercomputation is that of Incompressible Numbers from Kolmogorov Complexity\cite{li1997introduction}.
-Kolmogorov Complexity is the function $K(x)=y$, where Turing machine $TM_y$ is the machine with the shortest index $y$ that, starting with an empty tape, halts with $x$ on its tape.
+One basic result from Kolmogorov Complexity is the function $K(x)=y$, where Turing machine $TM_y$ is the machine with the shortest index $y$ that, starting with an empty tape, halts with $x$ on its tape.
 The Incompressible Numbers are numbers where, essentially, $K(x)=|x|+c$.
 This happens when there is no shorter way of generating these numbers except by storing a copy of the number $x$ in the state table of the Turing machine, which is just the size of $x$ plus a constant $c$.
 These values are known to be immune - no infinite recursively enumerable set is a subset of the Incompressible Numbers.

-Sets such as $K$ have a conceptual genesis in Machine Learning.
-Kolmogorov based his complexity theory on work by Ray Solomonoff\cite{solomonoff1964formal1}\cite{solomonoff1964formal2}.
-Solomonoff, and later Mark Gold\cite{gold1967language}, developed some initial results on a type of Machine Learning called Identification in the Limit.
-Identification in the Limit is a learning task where the learner is presented with a sequence of elements from a recursively enumerable set and is given the task to determine an index $i$ for the function $\phi_i$ whose domain is the set.

 In this paper, we will consider a more general problem.
-We will start with the data set and its identification $\phi_i$ and try to discover properties of this data.
-This is not an identification task - we know its identity already, but we want to compute interesting characteristics of the data.
-In the case of Kolmogorov complexity, the data set is a single value $x$ and the property is the shortest function that computes that value.

-The properties that we are looking for are computed in the limit - we make a guess, or find an initial result and update our hypothesis as we go along.
-This yields a nice normal form to characterize this class of Computable in the Limit tasks, similar to the Kleene Normal Form Theorem.
-We will also explore some properties that are Computable in the Limit and some that are not.
+We cosider the class of functions$f_i(x)$ based on all two-input recursive functions $\phi_i(x,y)$ where $f_i(x)=z$ if $\phi_i(x,y)$ converges to $z$ for increasing values of $y$, and try to discover some properties of of the functions in this class.
+We will show that the class of Computable in the Limit functions has a nice normal form theorem to characterize the classs, similar to the Kleene Normal Form Theorem.